Chymyst/chymyst-core/docs/chymyst01.md

 ```

-It is interesting to note that this example code is fully declarative: it describes what the “dining philosophers” simulation must do, and the code is quite close to the English-language description of the problem.
+It is interesting to note that this example code is fully declarative: it describes what the “dining philosophers” simulation must do (but not how to do it),
+and the code is quite close to the English-language description of the problem.